cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 ## Releases

-Relases are not integrated into the CI process.
+Releases are not integrated into the CI process.
 This remains a manual step, as releases via tagging via GitHub tend to be finicky and hard to control precisely.
-Instead there is a release CLI, which ensures that a release is tested, before uploading the tested container image to Quay.io and publishing a new release.
+Instead, there is a release CLI, which ensures that a release is tested, before uploading the tested container image to Quay.io and publishing a new release.

 There are two ways to create a release: